apache/celeborn/docs/developers/glutensupport.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -Prss -DskipTests
 ```

-Then add the paths of Gluten and Spark Celeborn Client packages to class path.
+Then add the Gluten and Spark Celeborn Client packages to your Spark application's classpath(usually add them into `$SPARK_HOME/jars`).

+- Celeborn: xxxx.jar
+- Gluten: xxx.jar

 Currently to use Gluten following configurations are required in spark-defaults.conf